EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 ### Steps in Resuming Activity for a SAMD51 board<!--! {#wake_fxn_samd51} -->

-*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards) SAMD51 boards start their wake routine with these steps.
+*Before* completing the [steps on wake for all boards](#steps-on-wake-for-all-boards), SAMD51 boards start their wake routine with these steps:

 - Re-attach the USB for PC communication
 - Re-set the pin modes for the RTC wake pin, SD card SS pin, SD card power pin, button pin, and LED pin.